xkortex/Siraj_Chatbot_Challenge/README.md

 ## Running
 To run the command line interface, just type:
-`python main.py`
+`python main.py`.
-If this is the first time you are running the program, or you just created a new model, you'll have to train it first, which you can do directly from the menu.
+I have provided pretrained weights for the first model, challenge 1 (default location `./models/c1/dmn00.hdf5`).
+If this is the first time you are running the program with flags, or you just created a new model, you'll have to train it first, which you can do directly from the menu.
 If you do not have any trained models yet, you can select `f` from the menu to fit the model.

 ### Arguments
 - `-m {modelname}` - Set the name of the model and weight save file